KulikMaks/docsify/docs/write-a-plugin.md

 # Write a plugin

-A docsify plugin is a function with the ability to execute custom JavaScript code at various stages of Docsify's lifecycle.
+A docsify plugin is a function with the ability to execute custom JavaScript code at various stages of Docsify's lifecycle!

 ## Setup